 How to get to Šolta from Split: Ferry company Jadrolinija has several ferries and catamarans each day from Split to the port of Rogač.
 From there you can explore the island by bus, bicycle or even on foot.

-4. Have a splash at the sublime Krka National Park
+4. See the waterfalls at the sublime Krka National Park

 The area’s remoteness attracted monks who constructed several monasteries here.
 Occupying a peaceful position above the river, Krka Monastery is the most important monastery for the Serbian Orthodox faith.
 Visit mid-June to mid-October to have a national park guide show you around the Byzantine and Mediterranean architecture.
 At other times you're welcome to visit the church and wander the lakeside path.